Amourspirit/python-scriptmerge/README.rst

 ::

-    pip install stickytape
+    pip install scriptmerge

 Usage
 -----

-You can tell stickytape which directories to search using the ``--add-python-path`` argument.
+You can tell scriptmerge which directories to search using the ``--add-python-path`` argument.
 For instance:

 .. code:: sh

-    stickytape scripts/blah --add-python-path . > /tmp/blah-standalone
+    scriptmerge scripts/blah --add-python-path . > /tmp/blah-standalone

 Or to output directly to a file:

 .. code:: sh

-    stickytape scripts/blah --add-python-path . --output-file /tmp/blah-standalone
+    scriptmerge scripts/blah --add-python-path . --output-file /tmp/blah-standalone

-You can also point stickytape towards a Python binary that it should use sys.path from, for instance the Python binary inside a virtualenv:
+You can also point scriptmerge towards a Python binary that it should use sys.path from, for instance the Python binary inside a virtualenv:

 .. code:: sh

-    stickytape scripts/blah --python-binary _virtualenv/bin/python --output-file /tmp/blah-standalone
+    scriptmerge scripts/blah --python-binary _virtualenv/bin/python --output-file /tmp/blah-standalone

-Stickytape cannot automatically detect dynamic imports, but you can use ``--add-python-module`` to explicitly include modules:
+scriptmerge cannot automatically detect dynamic imports, but you can use ``--add-python-module`` to explicitly include modules:

 .. code:: sh

-    stickytape scripts/blah --add-python-module blah.util
+    scriptmerge scripts/blah --add-python-module blah.util

-By default, stickytape will ignore the shebang in the script and use ``"#!/usr/bin/env python"`` in the output file.
+By default, scriptmerge will ignore the shebang in the script and use ``"#!/usr/bin/env python"`` in the output file.
 To copy the shebang from the original script, use ``--copy-shebang``:

 .. code:: sh

-    stickytape scripts/blah --copy-shebang --output-file /tmp/blah-standalone
+    scriptmerge scripts/blah --copy-shebang --output-file /tmp/blah-standalone

 As you might expect with a program that munges source files, there are a few caveats:

--  Due to the way that stickytape generates the output file, your script source file should be encoded using UTF-8.
+-  Due to the way that scriptmerge generates the output file, your script source file should be encoded using UTF-8.
 If your script doesn't declare its encoding in its first two lines, then it will be UTF-8 by default as of Python 3.